GuilhermePalma/graduation-material/1° Semestre/S.O. e Redes de Computadores/NetAcad/Network Essential/02-Redes_no_dia_dia.md

-# Redes no Dia a Dia
+# Capitulo 2: Redes no Dia a Dia

 ### Resumo